darrylmeyer/chat-stats/README.md

 # whatsapp chat parser

-This repo is for a script I wrote for generating some stats about whatsapp chat history files.
+This repo is for a script I wrote for generating some stats about a whatsapp chat history file.
 It works with chats between two people or group chats.
 It will display the results in terminal as well as write it to a file (stats.txt).